 - Factors based on role, such as lack of power, role ambiguity and role conflict

 Nursing students deal with academic stress like reviews, heavy workloads and study problems.
 They may also be dealing with other stresses, such as balancing a job and family obligations with the coursework for their nursing program.

 The Cost to Patients

 These increased falls and medication errors cost an estimated $1,346 for each North Carolina RN and just under $2 billion in the United States each year.
-The article concludes that, “More attention must be paid to the health of the nursing workforce to positively influence the quality of patient care and patient safety and to control costs.”
+The research concludes that, "More attention must be paid to the health of the nursing workforce to positively influence the quality of patient care and patient safety and to control costs."